dhoer/selenium-on-windows-in-the-cloud/README.md

 If you use Chef configuration management, the [windows_autologin](https://supermarket.chef.io/cookbooks/windows_autologin) cookbook can perform this step for you.

+If you use Chocolatey, the [autologin](https://chocolatey.org/packages/autologin) package will do this for you.

 ## Gotcha #3 - Display Resolution